JetBrains/guide/site/django/tutorials/django-docker/production-ready/index.md

 ![step3](./images/23.png)

-Next, update the docker compose file and run it to check everything is working fine as expected.
+Next, update the Docker Compose file and run it to check everything is working fine as expected.

 ![step4](./images/24.png)